SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 To close the gap between the rates of computational screening and experimental realization of novel materials1,2, we introduce the A-Lab, an autonomous laboratory for the solid-state synthesis of inorganic powders.
 This platform uses computations, historical data from the literature, machine learning (ML) and active learning to plan and interpret the outcomes of experiments performed using robotics.
 Over 17 days of continuous operation, the A-Lab realized 41 novel compounds from a set of 58 targets including a variety of oxides and phosphates that were identified using large-scale ab initio phase-stability data from the Materials Project and Google DeepMind.
 Synthesis recipes were proposed by natural-language models trained on the literature and optimized using an active-learning approach grounded in thermodynamics.
 Analysis of the failed syntheses provides direct and actionable suggestions to improve current techniques for materials screening and synthesis design.
 The high success rate demonstrates the effectiveness of artificial-intelligence-driven platforms for autonomous materials discovery and motivates further integration of computations, historical knowledge and robotics.

-**Tags:** Computational methods, Characterization and analytical techniques, Design, synthesis and processing
+**Tags:** Characterization and analytical techniques, Computational methods, Design, synthesis and processing

 ---

-## 22. Machine learning-enabled constrained multi-objective design of architected materials
+## 21. Machine learning-enabled constrained multi-objective design of architected materials

 **Authors:** Bo Peng, Ye Wei, Yu Qin, Jiabao Dai, Yue Li, Aobo Liu, Yun Tian, Liuliu Han, Yufeng Zheng, Peng Wen